klarna/klarna-on-demand-android/doc/integration.md

 }
 ```

+**Note:** API keys beginning with "test" always belong to the playground environment, so you may perform any action while using them without worry of subjecting users to any actual cost.

 <a name="registration_view"></a>
 ##The registration view
 Users must go through a quick registration process in order to pay using Klarna.
 To make this process as simple as possible, the SDK provides an activity which hosts a registration view that you should present to your users.
 Once the registration process is complete, you will receive a token that will allow you to charge the user for purchases.